An official website of the United States government

 • Step 4: The selling Partner Nation ships materiel to be inspected for quality assurance and country confidentiality before shipping to buying Partner Nation.

-• Step 5: Once shipment to buying Partner Nation occurs, the WWRS Team collects payment from buying Partner Nation on behalf of selling Partner nation using a special billing process with DFAS.
+• Step 5: Once shipment to buying Partner Nation occurs, the WWRS Team collects payment from buying Partner Nation on behalf of selling Partner Nation using a special billing process with DFAS.

 FMS DATA VISUALIZATION AND ANALYTICS (DVA) SYSTEM